 IDPA matches offer diversity and truly test both accuracy and speed.
 Physical condition has very little to do with your performance in an IDPA match.

-These will start @ 10AM and run until Noon.
+The matches will start @ 10AM

 Please bring eye and ear protection and 100-200 rounds of ammo (All these items also avalible for purchase in the store).